SH3ll3n/Engineering-Project-Frontend/README.md

 programming language (for example IntelliJ IDEA).
 We use JavaFX platform.

 # How to use
-To use, you simply run the code on your laptop.
+To use you simply run the code on your laptop.